obed77/ReDI-final-project/README.md

 # Split Money
-This is a python console project that distributes expenses among group of people.
+This is a python console project that aids a group to evenly distribute expenses among its members.